peluche/SWE-to-MLE/content/grimoire/index.md

 LOGistic unIT.
 Some raw value converted into a proba (see [[softmax]](#softmax)).
 E.g. an image classifier output layer is a vector of logit

 ## LoRA
-Low Rank Adaptation (LoRA) is a [PEFT](#peft).
+Low Rank Adaptation (LoRA) is a [[PEFT]](#peft).
 It's used to fine tune a large model while only touching a minimal amount of weights.
 In practice it emulates a `[N, M]` matrice, by using two `[N, k] @ [k, M]` matricies as a proxy.
 The insight is that matrices information is sparse and similar results can be used with fewer dimentions, it's a form of dimention reduction.

 ## MI
 Mechanistic Interpretability (MI) is reverse engineering NN.
 Understand how AI works internally.
 How does it "think".
 Probing individual neurons.
 How does it compute features from earlier features.